Explainable Machine Learning for Public Policy: Use Cases, Gaps, and Research Directions: The Role of Explainable ML in Public Policy Applications

-While ML models may help identifying entities that need intervention, they often provide little to no guidance on how to select from one of many interventions.
+While ML models can help identify entities that need intervention, they often provide little to no guidance on selecting interventions.
 For instance, consider a model that predicts students' risk of not graduating high school on time.
-A student might be at risk due to a number of reasons, such as: struggling with a specific course, bullying, transportation issues, health issues, or family obligations.
+A student might be at risk due to several reasons, such as struggling with a specific course, bullying, transportation issues, health issues, or family obligations.
 Each of those reasons would require a different type of assistive intervention.
+ML explanations can highlight the predictors that contributes to the risk score, and could help a teacher or other domain expert identify the reasons behind the predicted high risk of a student.

-In this use case, the goal of the explanation is to help the action-taker determine \textit{how to intervene} and often choose among one of many possible interventions available.
-While explanations are not truly causal, the factors deemed important by the ML model can provide valuable information in choosing interventions.
-As in the previous use case, the end-users here are domain experts and the explanations should be mapped to the problem domain.
-As domain expertise is extremely valuable in understanding causal links between the explanations and possible interventions, collaborations between the domain experts and ML practitioners are necessary to map explanations to interventions.
+Therefore, in this use case, the goal of the explanation is to help the action-taker decide \textit{how to intervene} and often choose among one of many possible interventions available.
+While typical ML explanations are not truly causal, the factors highlighted in the explanation can provide valuable information to a domain expert in choosing interventions.
+While there hasn't been studies on this use-case for policy administration decisions to the best of our knowledge, there have been a few efforts other domains where researchers have investigated using explainable ML fur supporting recommending actions.
+For instance, \cite{afzaal2021} showed that explanations of student performance predictions can be used to recommend actions to students in self-regulated learning, \cite{Albreiki2022} studied how explanations from ML can be used to recommend remedial actions to low performing students with the goal of improving learning outcomes, and \cite{Sajja2021} demonstrated the use of explainable ML predictions of consumer behavior in helping fashion designers plan for new products.

-\textit{E.g.} Consider an officer flagged by the EIS for whom the explanation indicates the model is prioritizing features related to the type of dispatches the officer was assigned to in the last few months.
-Upon further inspection of the data, it can be seen that the officer had been dispatched to high-stress situations on a regular basis.
-In this instance, a possible intervention is reassigning of duties or putting them on low-stress dispatches after a series of high-stress dispatches.
+\textit{E.g.} Consider an officer flagged by the EIS, with an explanation indicating that the model is prioritizing features related to the type of dispatches the officer was assigned to in the last few months.
+Upon further inspection of the data, it can be seen that the officer had been dispatched to high-stress situations regularly.
+In this instance, a possible intervention is reassigning duties or putting them on low-stress dispatches after a series of high-stress dispatches.